Flashback (1992 video game): Reception

-Reviewing the Macintosh version in Next Generation, a critic applauded the game's animation, story sequences, plot, level design, and longevity.

-Next Generation reviewed the 3DO version of the game, and stated that "this title is still the same great game that we've been looking at for a couple of years.
+Next Generation reviewed the Macintosh version, praising the animation, story sequences, plot, level design, and longevity.
+Its 3DO review stated that "this title is still the same great game that we've been looking at for a couple of years.
 And one last note, the 3DO controller, for once, doesn't interfere (much) with the game's demanding control scheme."

 Flashback was listed in the Guinness World Records as the best-selling French game of all time.
 The Mega Drive version became a bestseller.

-In 1994, Mega placed the game at number eight in their list of top Mega Drive games of all time.
-In 1997, Electronic Gaming Monthly listed the Genesis version as number 92 on their "100 Best Games of All Time", calling it "a strong package that is fun to play even today.
+In 1994, Mega placed the game at number eight of top Mega Drive games of all time.
+In 1997, Electronic Gaming Monthly listed the Genesis version as number 92 on its list of the "100 Best Games of All Time", calling it "a strong package that is fun to play even today.
 Flashback makes us feel like we're in that alien world, and with its lifelike animation and excellent moves, we can't help but love it."
 In February 2011, Wirtualna Polska ranked it as the 17th best Amiga game and the Polish edition of CHIP ranked it as the tenth best Amiga game.
 In 2004, readers of Retro Gamer voted Flashback as the 65th top retro game.
 In 1994, PC Gamer UK named Flashback the 17th best computer game of all time.
 The editors wrote, "Flashback proves that, when it comes to producing original, stylish and challenging games, there are few more adept than the French."
-IGN rated the game #79th on their "Top 100 SNES Games of All Time".
+IGN ranked the game 79th on their list of the "Top 100 SNES Games of All Time".
 In 2018, Complex listed the game 43rd in their "The Best Super Nintendo Games of All Time."
-In 1995, Total! placed the game 24th on their Top 100 SNES Games.
-The lauded the rotoscoped graphics saying at the time "the most realistic animation ever seen in a platformer."
-They also praised the combination of action and adventure style puzzle challenges summarizing: "The game itself is a [..] of an experience and the excellent plot also keeps the whole thing incredibly atmospheric."
-In the same year, Flux magazine ranked Flashback 10th on its "Top 100 Video Games."
-In 1996, GamesMaster listed the Mega Drive version 59th in its "Top 100 Games of All Time."
+In 1995, Total! placed the game 24th on their list of the "Top 100 SNES Games", lauding the rotoscoped graphics, which it said at the time were "the most realistic animation ever seen in a platformer".
+They also praised the combination of action and adventure-style puzzle challenges, summarizing: "The game itself is a [..] of an experience and the excellent plot also keeps the whole thing incredibly atmospheric."
+In the same year, Flux ranked Flashback tenth on its list of the "Top 100 Video Games".
+In 1996, GamesMaster listed the Mega Drive version 59th in its list of the "Top 100 Games of All Time".

 Legacy

-Remakes

-REminiscence, a game engine recreation, was created in 2005 by Gregory Montoir (cyx).
-The engine is available for AmigaOS 4, Dreamcast, GP2X, iPhone, Linux, Microsoft Windows, Mac OS X, Maemo, MorphOS, Nintendo DS, Wii, Palm OS, PlayStation 2, PlayStation Portable, Sega Saturn and Windows CE.
-There is also one for the Xbox 360 by MagicSeb.
-A port for Symbian and Maemo 5 by Ronen K is available.

-A 2013 remake was released after being announced on April 11, 2013, with a reveal trailer.
+A 2013 remake was released after being announced with a reveal trailer on 11 April 2013.